SevarJ/Currency-Converter/README.md

 ## Features

 - **Live conversion** — result updates as you type; no convert button
+- **Rates list** — all rates for a chosen base currency, with per-rate dates
 - **200+ currencies** including AZN, sourced from 84 central banks
 - **Searchable currency picker** with symbols and full names
 - **Instant swap** — inverts the cached rate locally, no extra network call